PostHog/posthog.com/contents/blog/how-to-pivot.md

 Things got meta.

-Along our journey (/series of failed ideas), we got frustrated having to send all our user data to 3rd parties.
+Along our journey (/series of failed ideas), we got frustrated having to send all our user data to 3rd parties to understand our product usage.
 It felt wrong and it meant we'd lose a bunch of user data that would have been quite useful.

 The [rest is history](../handbook/company/story).